Professor | Conservation Biology & Ecology Program

 Behavioral ecology, population biology, conservation, behavioral endocrinology, evolutionary ecology.
 My research is based on field studies, generally using observational methods, and often following known individuals.
 Much of the work in my lab has involved the integration of behavioral and demographic data from the field with physiological and genetic data from the lab.
 My lab is equipped for extraction and enzyme immunoassays of steroid and peptide hormones, microhistology and other assays.

 Our primary field research is now with the Zambian Carnivore Programme, examining carnivore conservation, ecology and behavior in three ecosystems (Liuwa, South Luangwa and Kafue National Parks), with several species of predators and prey.
-This work aims to measure variation in direct predation rates and risk effects, to identify the ecological factors that drive this variation, and provide data for the conservation and management of predators and prey.
+This work aims to provide basic data (population size, survival rates and the factors that affect them) for the conservation and management of predators and prey.
 In this work, we are studying African wild dogs, lions, spotted hyenas, cheetahs and leopards, together with their primary prey, which varies among species and ecosystems, but notably includes wildebeest, impala, oribi and zebra.

 We address these questions with a variety of methods, including behavioral observations (old fashioned but still irreplaceable), demographic & ecological monitoring, ground and aerial censuses, camera trapping, GPS and VHF radiotelemetry, enzyme immunoassay of fecal steroid metabolites to measure pregnancy rates and glucocorticoid stress responses, measurements of abiotic factors such as weather and soil nutrients, and assessments of diet quality by chemical, radioisotope and microhistological methods.